 Every term parents and staff get together to talk about ideas, feedback from other parents, successes and concerns.
 These “Coffee and Chat” sessions are very relaxed and informal and everyone is welcome.

-To read the minutes from our last Coffee and Chat session click here
+To read the minutes from our last Coffee and Chat session click Coffee and Chat session 12.07.18

-To read the centre’s response to parents feedback in May 2016 click here
+To read the centre’s response to parents feedback from November 2017 to March 2018 click Survey summary for parents Jun 2018

 Any parent can volunteer to put himself or herself forward as a Parent Representative.
 Our Advisory Board is made up of parents, staff and other professionals involved with the children’s centre.
 The role of the parent members is to act as a link between the community and the centre.